 Model iqyax construction (3 ft)

 - Youth, ages 11-17, attend daily from 9 am to 5pm.
 Youth choose 3-5 activities and spend 2 -3 hours daily on each activity so that they can complete at least one art object during the week-long camp.

 - Children, ages 0 to 10, attend daily from 9 am to 12 pm.
 Children rotate hourly between traditional foods, language, dance, and culturally relevant crafts/storytelling.
 Elders also spend time with children daily to share traditional stories, history, and family genealogy.

 - Adults attend daily from 6pm to 9 pm.
-Adults may choose from a variety of art and cultural activities.
+Adults, 18 an older, may choose from a variety of art and cultural activities.
 Some adults attend during the daytime as well to participate in activities such as dance, language and traditional foods.

 - Elder guests may attend anytime throughout the day.